 6. The consensus among historians is that there were about 2 million Armenians living in the Ottoman Empire in 1915.
 However, the genocide also included some of the 1.8 million Armenians living in the Caucasus under Russian rule.
 The number of Armenians believed to have been killed between 1915 and 1917 is 1.5 million (Turkey claims that only 300,000 died during this period due to “war and disease”).
 By 1922 there were fewer than 400,000 Armenians remaining in the region.

-7. The Armenian Genocide is considered the first genocide of the 20th century.
+7. The Armenian Genocide is considered one of the first genocides of the 20th century.
 The term “genocide” was coined in the 1940s by Raphael Lemkin as a combination of the root words genos (Greek for family, tribe, or race) and –cide (Latin for killing).
 Lemkin, a Polish lawyer who emigrated to the United States in 1941, developed the word, in part, to describe the atrocities suffered by the Armenians in the Ottoman Empire.
 “I became interested in genocide because it happened so many times,” Lempkin said in 1949.
 “First to the Armenians, then after the Armenians, Hitler took action.”

 8. In a speech to Nazi commanders of Germany’s armed forces, Adolf Hitler justified the order to invade Poland and slaughter the Polish people (he gave orders “to send to death mercilessly and without compassion, men, women, and children of Polish derivation and language”) by pointing out that there were few repercussions from the genocide of the Armenians.
 As Hitler rhetorically asked, “Who, after all, speaks today of the annihilation of the Armenians?”